Why Oman is the perfect destination for a family holiday

 Then we got ready for dinner, which was delicious.
 With full tummies, we returned to our room and I went to bed dreaming of my adventures in Oman.

-I’d just like to say thank you Corinthian Travel because without this amazing opportunity I would have never experienced this holiday to Oman with my family.
+I’d just like to say thank you to Corinthian Travel because without this amazing opportunity I would have never experienced this holiday to Oman with my family.
 Thank you for also bringing us together.

 And thank you, Divya, for sharing your experience with us.

 With its warm winter climate, magnificent scenery, fine beaches, and a wide range of opportunities for soft adventure, a family holiday in Oman is almost guaranteed to appeal to all age groups.
-With prices starting at from £1595 per person for an 8-day / 7-night private chauffeur-driven journey, contact us to find out more about our Oman Family Holiday.
+With prices starting from £1595 per person for an 8-day / 7-night private chauffeur-driven journey, contact us to find out more about our Oman Family Holiday.

 Alternatively, browse our collection of suggested itineraries here.